Payoff scaling shapes cooperation in LLM agents across languages: Introduction

 \section{Introduction}

-Large language models (LLMs) are increasingly deployed as \emph{agents} in recommendation systems, negotiation tools, and multi-agent assistants~\cite{tessler2024ai,hammond2025multi}.
-In these settings, LLMs face \emph{cooperation dilemmas} in which behavior emerges from strategic interactions rather than isolated model outputs.
-Empirical studies show that such behavior is shaped by training, prompting, role assignment, and linguistic framing, with direct implications for safety, coordination, and AI governance~\cite{lu2024llms,akata2025,fontana2025nicer}.
-Equally critical is the adaptability of their cooperative strategies to varying costs and benefits (payoff stakes), as this directly influences AI system outcomes across a spectrum of real-world scenarios \cite{hammond2025multi}.
+Large language models (LLMs) are increasingly deployed as \emph{agents} in recommendation systems, negotiation tools, and multi-agent assistants~\cite{tessler2024ai,hammond2025multi,cook2024llm}.
+In these settings, LLMs face \emph{cooperation dilemmas} in which behaviour emerges from strategic interactions rather than isolated model outputs.
+Empirical studies show that such behaviour is shaped by training, prompting, role assignment, and linguistic framing, with direct implications for safety, coordination, and AI governance~\cite{lu2024llms,akata2025,fontana2025nicer,han2026social,idowu2026mapping}.
+Equally critical is the adaptability of their cooperative strategies to varying costs and benefits (payoff stakes), as this directly influences AI system outcomes across a spectrum of real-world scenarios~\cite{hammond2025multi}.

-A growing body of work evaluates LLMs through game-theoretic lenses, particularly via matrix and repeated games, revealing systematic departures from Nash equilibria, persistent cooperative biases, and sensitivity to contextual factors such as language and incentives~\cite{akata2025,sun2025gtllm_survey,mao2025alympics,pal2026strategiescooperationdefectionlarge,willis2025will,fan2024can,pires2025large}.
-FAIRGAME~\cite{buscemi2025fairgame} provides a controlled experimental framework for probing these effects across models, languages, and personalities.
-However, most existing evaluations focus on aggregate outcomes, such as cooperation rates or payoff distributions, and do not directly model the \emph{behavioral intentions} underlying observed actions.
+A growing body of work evaluates LLMs through game-theoretic lenses, particularly via matrix and repeated games, revealing systematic departures from Nash equilibria, persistent cooperative biases, and sensitivity to contextual factors such as language and incentives~\cite{buscemi2025fairgame,akata2025,sun2025gtllm_survey,mao2025alympics,pal2026strategiescooperationdefectionlarge,willis2025will,fan2024can,pires2025large,fu2026optimal}.
+These studies increasingly rely on controlled experimental testbeds that vary models, languages, payoff structures, and agent roles.
+Yet most existing evaluations still focus on aggregate outcomes—such as cooperation rates or payoff distributions—and do not directly model the \emph{behavioural intentions} underlying observed actions.